 Read more HERE on how regular maintenance can help you save on your utility bills.

 *In the state of Victoria, eligible households can receive up to $1000 in government rebates and reduce upfront costs when updating to an energy-efficient reverse-cycle air-conditioner.
-Read more about this government initiativeCLICK HERE
+Read more about this government initiative

 The verdict

-With the substantial pro’s and con’s of each unit, it is clear that personal preference is the deciding factor when it comes to your home’s thermal relief.
 With electricity costs continuing to rise, and some estimates placing climate control at around 40% of the total cost of household energy bills over the course of a year, it’s worth asking yourself if an ‘initial higher investment & better cooling system/comfort for air conditioning is the path you want to take?
 Or is a lower initial outlay and reduced cooling/comfort using a ceiling fan the right choice for you and your family?
-What do we suggest?
-If you have both a fan and air conditioner in your home, we recommend running the air conditioner for a short period of time when you enter your home or room, then once it’s cool use the ceiling fan to circulate the colder air.
-This eliminates the hardest work needed from both air conditioner and fan and quite effectively helps keep the cost of cooling your home low.

 The next steps

-Does fan use less electricity than AC?It takes significantly more energy for an air conditioner to move heat around than it takes a fan to blow air onto your skin.
+It takes significantly more energy for an air conditioner to move heat around than it takes a fan to blow air onto your skin.
 As a result, parking yourself in front of a fan is significantly more energy efficient.
 Fans use around 1% of the electricity consumed by air conditioners.